REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Related Work

 \textbf{Efficient diffusion models} have gained increasing attention due to the tremendous computational resources and time required for training and inferring samples, especially for high-resolution images and videos.
 On one hand, researchers have made attempts to build LDMs with more efficient architectures~\cite{fei2024dimba,teng2024dim,xie2024sana,zhao2024real}.
 For example, DIM~\cite{teng2024dim} uses Mamba as its backbone to ease the computational burden compared to vanilla transformers.
-Another line of work leverages efficient diffusion techniques to perform fewer sampling steps during inference~\cite{luhman2021knowledge, song2023consistency, xu2024ufogen} or to accelerate convergence during training~\cite{hang2023efficient,wang2024patch}.
-For instance, Stable Diffusion 3~\cite{esser2024scaling} and Flux~\cite{flux2024} employ rectified flow~\cite{liu2023instaflow} for improved training and inference efficiency.
+Another line of work leverages efficient diffusion techniques to perform fewer sampling steps during inference~\cite{liu2023instaflow,luhman2021knowledge, song2023consistency, xu2024ufogen,zhang2023adadiff} or to accelerate convergence during training~\cite{hang2023efficient,wang2024patch}.
+For instance, CausVid~\cite{yin2025slow} applies distribution matching distillation between a causal student video generation model and a bidirectional teacher model.

 Our work focuses on designing a more compact latent space~\cite{perniaswurstchen}, which straightforwardly and effectively reduces the overall training and inference costs of LDM.
 PVDM~\cite{yu2023video} and CMD~\cite{yuefficient} propose projecting 3D video samples into three separate yet compact 2D latent spaces.
 However, this approach requires training separate diffusion models for each space, which inevitably leads to discrepancies during inference.
 Our \system-VAE takes after LaMD~\cite{hu2023lamd} to adopt a factorized, compact motion latent space with the help of a content frame for reconstruction.
 In contrast, we emphasize aggressive compression of the spatial dimension and suggest that a moderate temporal down-sampling factor provides the best trade-off between performance and efficiency.
 Concurrent research in the image domain also indicates that using a high spatial down-sampling factor on redundant visual content~\cite{tang2024hart,xie2024sana}, such as high-resolution images, significantly improves efficiency.
 We propose that it is crucial to recognize the importance of spatial redundancy in the video latent space.